Joystream/joystream/testnets/athens/README.md

 ## Risks

-- <span style="color:blue">Jens</span> may not be able to reliably participate, and its not clear when new TT dev will be found and onboarded.
+- **Jens** may not be able to reliably participate, and its not clear when new TT dev will be found and onboarded.

-- <span style="color:blue">Bedeho</span> will try to contribute on Runtime work, but he also has to get familiar with Rust & Substrate, as well as other unreliable priorities.
+- **Bedeho** will try to contribute on Runtime work, but he also has to get familiar with Rust & Substrate, as well as other unreliable priorities.

 ## Specification Plans